How I Made $220,033.50 Self-Publishing a Book About Ruby on Rails

 Did I mention how awesome it is to live 30 minutes from a ski lift?
 In March of 2016, I launched a course called The Complete Guide to Rails Performance.
-Since then, I have sold just over 500 copies, for gross revenue of $131,521.20 ($1050/week).
+Since then, I have distributed just over 1800 copies, for a gross revenue of $220,033.50 (about $1000/week).
 Although I launched the course in March, I had worked on it for about 4 months.
 Releasing the course has been a lifechanging event for me.
 For the first time ever, I made more money over a year from product revenue rather than service revenue.
 Releasing the course nearly doubled my usual freelancing rate, allowed me to change my lifestyle by moving to a ski resort town in New Mexico, and turned me into something of a minor Thought Leader (tm) in the Ruby on Rails field.

 In this post, I'd like to share my process for creating The Complete Guide to Rails Performance (henceforth "the CGRP"), what I'd do differently in the future, and how creating a programming information product radically changed my freelance career.

 It would be immensely helpful to me if other programming authors (self-published or not) would email me to share their own experiences and results.
 I'm not sure if I'm an outlier or just the average case!